-Rob Falco, Manager, Leasing and Licensing

-Telephone: 08 8204 1374 Email: rob.falco@sa.gov.au
+Annalise Gracey, A/Manager, Leasing and Licensing Telephone: 08 8207 5321 Email: annalise.gracey@sa.gov.au

 The Fisheries Leasing and Licensing unit of PIRSA Fisheries and Aquaculture is responsible for the management of licensing and quota monitoring services.

 This business unit provides a range of services related to the timely processing and management of information leading to the issue of licences and other reporting services.